Peace of Mind for a Lifetime

 SCENARIO ONE – COVERING ESTATE TAX

-Anyone who is subject to estate tax or death tax will find single premium life insurance extremely useful.
+Anyone who is subject to estate tax or death tax will find single pay life insurance extremely useful.

 Upon her demise, Elizabeth’s estate would trigger an estate tax in the range of $5M.

-Bill at 56 invested a lump sum of $229,475 in a single premium whole life insurance plan, which got him lifetime coverage (till age 120) of $500,000.
+Bill at 56 invested a lump sum of $229,475 in a single premium whole life insurance policy, which got him lifetime coverage (till age 120) of $500,000.
 This was a cash value policy, fully-funded and never to lapse.
-I could easily get him the same coverage for less if he did not want cash values.
-Now, if Bill died one minute after paying his single and final premium, or 63 years 364 days later, the plan would offer his beneficiary an income-tax free death benefit of $500,000.
+We could easily get him the same coverage for less if he did not want cash values.
+Now, if Bill died one minute after paying his single and final premium, or 63 years 364 days later, the plan would offer his beneficiary an federal income tax-free death benefit of $500,000.